astutespruce/sarp-connectivity/deploy/DataRelease.md

 15. copy the API data to the home directory: `sudo cp -a /tiles2/api/*.feather /home/app/sarp-connectivity/data/api`, `sudo cp -a /tiles2/api/*.db /home/app/sarp-connectivity/data/api`
 16. copy the national download zip files to the downlods directory: `sudo cp -a /tiles2/api/downloads/* /downloads/national/`
 17. as the `app` user: `sudo su app`
-18. pull the latest code `git pull origin`
+18. pull the latest code `git pull origin` (update any dependencies at this point, if needed)
 19. rebuild the UI: `cd ui && npm run deploy`
 20. exit the `app` user
 21. bring th services back up: